noho-digital/gosoap/README.md

 - Logger (`DumpLogger`): Logger takes any type that implements the [`gosoap.DumpLogger`](https://github.com/Siteminds/gosoap/blob/master/soap.go#L29) interface.
 This is useful for wrapping Dump logs into your own logging solution (e.g. zap, logrus, zerolog, etc.)
 - PrefixOperation (`boolean`): by default gosoap generates an 'operation' root element in the SOAP Body, containing a `xmlns` namespace attribute.
 When setting `PrefixOperation = true`, the `xmlns` attribute is not added, allowing you to manually prefix the operation name in the `gosoap.Call()` with your own namespace prefix.
 You can add your own namespace prefix using `gosoap.SetCustomEnvelope()` (see example below).
 - DisableRoot (`boolean`): when set to true, this makes gosoap skip generating the operation root element entirely, allowing full control of the SOAP Body.
+- Endpoint (`string`): by default the first location of the first service port found in the WSDL is used.
+By defining the endpoint url in the configuration, this configured endpoint will be used instead of the one from the WSDL.

 ### Examples